-(To paraphrase Owen Wister, 'Smile when you call me that, Trampass...').
+(To quote Owen Wister, 'When you call me that, smile..')

 At Stephens College Ms. Schultz specialized in Ceramics.
 It is with the greatest of regret that there are none to show on the website.
 The only vase that Mom had was broken in the intervening years, and the small rose is yet to be located.

 Be that as it may, Denise has not been idle.
 She has had several careers, making quilts, with needlework, and as an Animal Reiki practitioner.

 We recently were the greatful recipients of her expertise as we tried to nurse our guest cat, Meowlkavich back to health.
 Her intercession made quite a difference in his comfort and condition during his illness.
 On deniseschultz.net one may read more about the possibilities available from this amazing empath.
 Some people just have it.
 She made tremendous contributions with suggestions of preparations, infusions, and recipes for health and well being, and contributed in ways that were surprising, considering we are separated by more than a thousand physical miles.

 Designed and Fashioned by Denise Schultz